 1. Focus on your current target job.

-You will fail to nail the question if your answers do not relate to the position you are applying.
-While you may express your desire to secure a different position in five years, remember to use your current target job as your “stepping stone” toward achieving your goal.
-Your hiring manager wants to learn your tactics and possible contributions to the company if they hire you.
-So express your dedication, loyalty, and enthusiasm for the target job and the company when you say your piece.
+You’ll fail to nail the question if your answers don’t relate to the position you want.
+While you may express your desire to secure a different position in five years, remember to use your desired job as your “stepping stone” toward achieving your goal.
+Your hiring manager wants to learn your tactics and possible contributions to the company once you get the job.
+Likewise, express your dedication, loyalty, and enthusiasm for the target job and the company when you say your piece.
 Use “level of commitment” as your keyword to impress your future employer and gain his nod.